ypatole035-ai/word-heist/README.md

 **DeVen — [DeVenLucaz](https://github.com/ypatole035-ai)**
 Independent creator based in Pune, India.

 Not a developer.
-Built entirely on Android — no PC, no IDE — using Termux and AI tools.
+Built entirely on Android — no PC, no IDE — using Termux, Acode, and AI tools.
 WORD HEIST is one of several games built and deployed this way, entirely from a phone.

 ⭐ If the project interests you — as a game or as an experiment — a star on the repo means something.